Cloud-Code-Innovate/ORCCareerSiteVanityUrl/configure-hcm/configure-hcm.md

-# Configure HCM instance.
+# Configure the ORC Career Site's Vanity URL.

 ## **Introduction**

-- This lab will help you enable your Vanity URL feature in your HCM instance.
+- This lab will help you enable your Vanity URL feature in your ORC instance.

 Estimated Time: 10 minutes